lemon3/news-feeds/README.md

 # news-feeds

-right-click (or long-press on mobile) the link and select 'save link ass...'
+right-click (or long-press on mobile) the link and select 'save link as...'

 ### Austria
 | Category       | opml                                     | csv                                    |